 - Corporate errors and omissions insurance is maintained.

-- Notifications are provided to Council within five business days when a licensee ceases to represent an agency, the agency is disciplined by another regulator or other notifications, as required.
+- Notifications are provided to the Insurance Council within five business days when a licensee ceases to represent an agency, the agency is disciplined by another regulator or other notifications, as required.

 As each agency differs in size, nature of the business conducted, and experience of licensees, nominees must determine an appropriate supervision approach.
 The Insurance Council holds nominees accountable for their decisions and may require them to clearly demonstrate the appropriateness of the supervision provided.